jbequ5/SAGE-Enigma-Subnet/README.md

 No solution reaches final review or SN63 submission unless it survives this rigorous, deterministic gate.
 This is the single biggest differentiator from typical LLM swarms.

+### Inner Loop Intelligence (Per-Run / Within-Task Evolution)

+The **inner loop** focuses on rapid, high-fidelity problem-solving **within a single mining run or adaptation cycle**.
+This is where the Arbos swarm (Planning → Orchestration → ToolHunter sub-swarms → Synthesis) executes, verifies via ValidationOracle, and adapts in real time.

+**Key mechanisms**:
+- Verifier-first symbolic execution (`symbolic_module`) and deterministic checks.
+- Eggroll-style low-rank perturbations for novelty.
+- MARL-weighted credit assignment across sub-Arbos and ToolHunter.
+- Dynamic resource-aware swarm sizing + Amdahl coordination.
+- `re_adapt()` triggered on low ValidationOracle scores, incorporating diagnostics, fix recommendations, Grail patterns, and recent messages.

+**Integrated Intelligence Compression Layer**
+All raw inputs (trajectories from `vector_db`, message bus entries, Grail artifacts, and diagnostics) are now passed through `compress_intelligence_delta()` **before** reaching Adaptation Arbos or the main adaptation prompt.

+This produces dense, reinforcement-weighted "intelligence deltas" (using the exact formula `validation_score × fidelity^1.5 × symbolic_coverage`).
+The compressor forces explicit lessons such as:
+- "Pattern X increased score by +0.18 because Y"
+- Meta-lessons like "On high-difficulty symbolic challenges, force Z before LLM"
+- Policy updates for `memory_policy_weights` or `killer_base.md`

+**Impact on the inner loop**:
+- Context size drops 60-75% while **increasing** signal density.
+- `re_adapt()` now receives clean, high-value input instead of noisy raw dumps → faster, more precise adaptations per compute unit.
+- Compression routes to your lightweight `sub_arbos_model`, keeping the inner loop efficient
+- Output includes a self-assessed `compression_score` for monitoring.

+This makes every inner-loop iteration smarter without changing the fixed objective (max ValidationOracle score + determinism + novelty).

-### Inner + Outer Improvement Loop Intelligence
+### Outer Loop Intelligence (Cross-Run / Persistent Evolution)

-**Inner Loop (within a single run)**
-When ValidationOracle returns a low score on the synthesized solution, **Adaptation Arbos (`re_adapt`)** is automatically triggered.

-It intelligently pulls:
-- The latest trajectory_vector_db entries
-- Score+fidelity-weighted patterns from Memdir Grail (higher ValidationOracle scores and fidelity receive stronger influence)
-- All built-up prompt layers (base strategy + challenge-specific enhancement + pre-launch context)
-- Recent inter-Sub-Arbos messages posted by other workers

-This rich, evolving context enables `re_adapt` to generate **targeted, high-signal adaptations** instead of generic retries.
-Each iteration becomes noticeably smarter — suggesting precise fixes (e.g., “emphasize algebraic closures and symbolic invariants on this subtask” or “escalate ModelHunter for stronger symbolic reasoning models”), avoiding low-fidelity paths, and leveraging proven patterns and discoveries from earlier loops in the same run.

-**The more evolved the prompts are, the more effective each inner-loop iteration becomes.**

-**Outer Loop (across multiple runs)**
-High-scoring runs trigger automatic Grail extraction — symbolic invariants, best ToolHunter models, verifier snippets, and module-effectiveness reflections are saved to persistent `memdir/grail`.
-Miner-saved enhancements are also preserved.

-Future challenges therefore begin with richer, battle-tested intelligence, creating true long-term self-improvement.
-The system doesn’t just solve one challenge better — it grows fundamentally smarter over time.
+The **outer loop** operates **across multiple runs**, compounding intelligence over time through persistent memory and self-improvement.

+**Key mechanisms**:
+- Grail extraction & reinforcement on winning runs (`grail_on_winning_runs: true`).
+- `memory_policy_weights`, `meta_reflection_history`, and `known_failure_modes`.
+- TrajectoryVectorDB persistence + export for optimization.
+- `consolidate_grail()`, `meta_reflect()`, and history tracking.
+- Automatic appending of English Evolution Modules and reflections to `killer_base.md`.

+**Integrated Intelligence Compression Layer**
+The compression prompt itself (`## COMPRESSION_PROMPT` in `killer_base.md`) is now a **first-class evolvable artifact** in the outer loop.

+- On strong runs (`best_score > 0.85` and Grail enabled), `evolve_compression_prompt()` triggers automatically.
+- It saves the current version to `memdir/grail/compression_prompt_vN.json` using the same reinforcement signal.
+- A lightweight evolution step (routed to `sub_arbos_model`) mutates/combines high-reinforcement versions and appends the improved prompt back to `killer_base.md`.
+- Future runs automatically load the latest evolved compressor via `load_compression_prompt()`.

+**Impact on the outer loop**:
+- The **input pipeline** to all intelligence mechanisms (re_adapt, planning, synthesis) becomes self-improving.
+- Compression evolves to become denser and better at surfacing exactly the patterns that move ValidationOracle scores.
+- This creates compounding gains: better input → better inner-loop adaptations → higher-scoring runs → even better compressor.
+- All evolution stays strictly verifier-gated and aligned to your fixed objective.

+**Overall architecture benefit**:
+The compression layer sits as a **shared intelligence filter** between the two loops.
+It makes the inner loop more efficient (denser context = faster/better decisions) while turning the outer loop into a true meta-learner (the preprocessor itself improves over time).
+This is hardware-aware and scales naturally with Grail reinforcement.

 ### Compute Flexibility
 Local GPU (Ollama) is the default for zero extra cost, but the system is **not** designed around it.
-Switch anytime to Chutes (remote H100), already-running endpoints, or custom hosted setups via the UI.
+Switch anytime to Chutes, already-running endpoints, or custom hosted setups via the UI.
 Resource-aware logic and dynamic swarm sizing adapt to whatever compute you choose.

 ### Quick Start
 ```bash